-Many of my friends coming to Iceland for first time decide to rent a car and ask me this question: “Do I need a 4×4 in Iceland?
+Many of my friends coming to Iceland for the first time decide to rent a car and ask me this question: “Do I need a 4×4 in Iceland?
 (Car Hire Iceland).
 It really depends, as we will see later, on different factors.
 First of all, let me tell you that explore the island by car, motorcycle, campervan or motorhome is the most recommendable way to do it– we don’t have rail network and you won’t find excellent bus communications as in other countries.

-To rent a motorhome, campervan or just a normal car in Iceland is becoming easier and easier as we have a wide range of rental companies.
+To rent a motorhome, campervan or just a normal car for Iceland travel is becoming easier and easier as we have a wide range of rental companies.
 This option will give you freedom, you don’t depend on buses timetables or stops and it’s also a lot cheaper and definitely worthy to make the most of your time in Iceland.

 Do I need a 4×4?

 When you rent a car in Iceland, first think to bear in mind is that there are different types of roads on the country, depending if they are highway, paved or gravel roads.

 One of them are F-roads, they are mountain roads on the Highlands and you are only allowed to drive them with a 4×4 car as the surface is loose gravel.
 F-roads are only open a few months during summer.
 The rest of the year are impassable because of ice, snow and mud.
 You can check estimated F-road opening times here.

 The choice of the car depends on the season you will be traveling.
 In summer is not necessary a 4×4 car unless you are planning to visit the Highlands or Askja for example, as it was explained before.
 However, during the winter season and mostly in the North area, a 4×4 car is needed.

 In case you are planning to travel the whole island by going around the Ring Road, then you will get to know the country very well, and a 4×4 is highly recommended.
 Don’t forget if your route includes gravel roads, a 4×4 is not mandatory but advisable.